 "A group of diverse individuals are suddenly taken from their homes and flown via helicopter to a futuristic bomb shelter in the desert, one-third of a mile below the surface of the Earth.
 There, they learn that a nuclear holocaust is taking place and that they've been "chosen" by computer to survive in the shelter in order to continue the human race.
 The shelter is designed to allow the people to exist underground comfortably for years, but they are faced with a threat nobody could have predicted: a colony of thousands of bloodthirsty vampire bats finds a way into the shelter and launches a series of vicious attacks where they claim the humans one by one."

 On this day in 1975 (in Japan), the future of sports grew a bit dark with the release of Rollerball.
-The feature starred James Caan and Maud Adams, and here's the plot summary as provided by IMDB.com:
+Directed by Norman Jewison from a story by William Harrison, the SciFi/Thriller feature starred James Caan, John Beck, and Maud Adams.
+Here's the plot summary as provided by IMDB.com:

 "In a corporate-controlled future, an ultra-violent sport known as Rollerball represents the world, and one of its powerful athletes is out to defy those who want him out of the game."